 Shape of My Story

-A Storyteller finds his own story.
+A Storyteller finding his own story

 When I was first starting out as an entrepreneur making waves in D.C., I was offered a $100,000 book deal by a publishing house.
 I passed on it having neither the time nor the story.